Home

 Palacio de Gobierno

 Palacio de Gobierno (Government Palace) is a must see, especially if you appreciate beautiful art.
-It is home to some powerful murals by Jose Clemente Orozco (1883-1949).
+It is home to some powerful murals by famed muralist Jose Clemente Orozco (1883-1949).

 You probably won’t have problems finding the Government Palace.
 There are usually guards standing watch at the entrances.
 I have to admit that I was a little hesitant about trying to pass through.
 I thought they were screening visitors.